mengzaiqiao/IDACluster/README.md

 ## How to Use:
 - basic yaml file for requesting a gpu node

- need files: pythonmlnotebookgpu.yaml & routes.yaml & service.yaml
+Needed files: pythonmlnotebookgpu.yaml & routes.yaml & service.yaml

 - If you need to mount on multiple volclaim

-need files: pythonmlnotebookgpudenseqe.yaml & routes.yaml & service.yaml
+Needed files: pythonmlnotebookgpudenseqe.yaml & routes.yaml & service.yaml

 - If you need to request a second gpu node

-need files: pythonmlnotebook3.yaml & pythonmlnotebook3routes.yaml & pythonmlnotebook3service.yaml
+Needed files: pythonmlnotebook3.yaml & pythonmlnotebook3routes.yaml & pythonmlnotebook3service.yaml